 Academic life in St Helen’s is about individual choice and learning beyond the ordinary business of a curriculum.
 Students choose three A-levels as the core of their studies and then add St Katharine's Study to suit their own academic interests.

-3 or 4 A levels from a choice of 20+ subjects, examined at the end of a two year course.
+Three A-levels from a choice of 20+ subjects, examined at the end of a two year course.

 Academic enrichment activities

-We offer a cultural and linguistic programme of study to develop knowledge and experience in non-European languages: Arabic and Mandarin
+We offer a cultural and linguistic programme of study to develop knowledge and experience in non-European languages: Arabic and Mandarin.

-You will also have the opportunity to study Coding, which can help you with breadth for University applications and future careers.
+You will also have the opportunity to study coding, which can help you with breadth for university applications and future careers.
 You'll learn to use computational thinking techniques across a range of disciplines.

 Studying these subjects could lead to an external qualification.

 • Higher education advice and preparation classes for TSA, BMAT, UKCAT, LNAT and other university specific admissions tests; careers events focused on particular subjects such as medicine.